tomato salad made with heirloom tomatoes of all colors served in a glass serving bowl on a marble table

 Claudia

-Olive oil, garlic, onion and basil compliment the bright fresh flavor of vine ripened tomatoes.
+Olive oil, garlic, onion and basil compliment the bright fresh flavor of vine ripened tomatoes to make a delicious summer vegetable treat.

 No ratings yet